trYYNNN/mental-gymnastics/content/index.md

 Welcome to my personal **Data Structures & Algorithms roadmap**.

-This is not another generic LeetCode grind plan.
+This isn’t another generic LeetCode grind plan.
 It’s my **battle-tested prep log** — structured for clarity, simplicity, and consistency.
 Built to go from 0 → FAANG with no fluff.

-## This BS is chatgpt generated
+## ⚠️ This entire BS is ChatGPT-assisted

+---

 ## 🗺 What’s Inside